Shivam-code15/Customer-AI-Agent/README.md

-# Customer-Agent
+# Customer-AI-Agent
-Overview
+## Overview
-This repository hosts the source code for an AI-powered Customer Service Agent designed to enhance and automate customer interactions via natural language processing.
+This repository hosts the source code for an AI-powered Customer Service Agent named **MJ**, designed to enhance and automate customer interactions via natural language processing.
 The project integrates backend APIs, enterprise systems (ERP/CRM), and generative AI models to provide fast and accurate customer support.

-What You Will Find Here
+## What You Will Find Here
-A backend API built with Python and FastAPI that handles AI requests and interfaces with enterprise data.
+- **Backend API** built with Python and FastAPI that handles AI requests and interfaces with enterprise data.

-A frontend application developed using JavaScript, React, and Next.js, providing the customer-facing interface.
+- **Frontend application** developed using JavaScript, React, and Next.js, providing the customer-facing interface.

-Integration with GenAI tools such as Claude and ChatGPT to generate context-aware responses.
+- Integration with GenAI tools such as Claude to generate context-aware responses.

-CSS for styling to ensure a user-friendly interface.
+- CSS for styling to ensure a user-friendly interface.

-Deployment configurations designed for AWS EC2 cloud hosting to ensure scalability.

-Key Features
+## Key Features ✨
-Natural Language Processing-powered customer query handling.
+- Natural Language Processing-powered customer query handling.

-Real-time synchronization with enterprise ERP (e.g., NetSuite) and CRM (e.g., Zoho CRM) systems.
+- Real-time synchronization with enterprise ERP (e.g., NetSuite) systems.

-Secure session management and user authentication.
+- Secure session management and user authentication using CORS.

-Scalable architecture leveraging AWS cloud services.
+- Scalable architecture leveraging AWS cloud services.

-Modern tech stack combining FastAPI, React/Next.js, Python, and AI tools.
+- Modern tech stack: FastAPI, React/Next.js, Python, and AI tools.

-What You Can Learn
+## What You Can Learn 📚
-How to develop an AI-powered customer service platform end-to-end.
+- How to develop an AI-powered customer service platform end-to-end.

-Techniques to integrate generative AI models with enterprise backend data.
+- Techniques to integrate generative AI models with enterprise backend data.

-Best practices in building scalable web applications on AWS.
+- Best practices in building scalable web applications on AWS.

-Methods to maintain secure session and data synchronization across multiple platforms.
+- Methods to maintain secure session and data synchronization across multiple platforms.

-Practical usage of prompt engineering and AI-assisted automation.
+- Practical usage of prompt engineering and AI-assisted automation.

+## Project Status 🚧
+This project is currently under active development with new features and improvements planned.